 Symptoms of PTSD often occur within three months of a traumatic event, but they may appear later.
 For a person to be diagnosed with PTSD, the symptoms must last for more than a month, and many times they persist for months or even years.

-Not everyone who experiences trauma develops PSTD and not everyone who experiences either needs psychiatric treatment.
+Not everyone who experiences trauma develops PTSD, and not everyone who experiences trauma or PTSD needs psychiatric treatment.
 Sometimes the symptoms will eventually disappear.
-Other times, the distress can be so severe that professional treatment is needed.
+Other times, the distress can be so severe that professional treatment is necessary.
 Such treatment as psychotherapy (talk therapy) and medication have proven effective for PTSD.